Consumption-based Greenhouse Gas Emissions Inventory for Oregon

 is conducted at the scale of the entire state, use of averages is

 - How does the consumption-based inventory compare with

 While the two inventories have some overlap, they’re

 the life cycle of materials and services, including electricity and

 fuels, consumed in Oregon.
-The conventional inventory focuses on
+The "in-boundary" inventory focuses on

 in-state emissions but includes out-of-state emissions associated at

 the point of electricity generation, for electricity used in Oregon.

 Many in-state emissions included in the "in-boundary" inventory are